tkschuler/RadioWinds/readme.md

 The continent, start_year, end_year, and directories can be modified in ``config.py`` Radiosonde_station_Info/CLEANED gives nice continents to chose as a starting list to download.

-    *These were generated by scraping the html from UofWy's Upper Sounding page and generating a csv of the station's info for that region logging shows additional information text when downloading parralelizing downloads each station's data for a year in it's on thread, greatly speeding up the download process.
+These continent csvs were generated by scraping the html from UofWy's Upper Sounding page and generating a csv of the station's info for that region logging shows additional information text when downloading parralelizing downloads each station's data for a year in it's on thread, greatly speeding up the download process.
 Note: If downloading hangs, follow the instructions at the top ``AnnualWyomingDownload.py``

+Several saved data folders will appear as nan - 00000.
+This is because several stations don't have an FAA identifier.
+However the 5 digit code is an active WMO identifier.

 After downloading, run ``checkRadiosondeDownloads.py`` to make sure everything downloaded properly.
 If everything downloaded properly, no red text should be output.
 If there is error text, follow the instructions at the top of ``AnnualWyomingDownload.py``.